sap-tutorials/Tutorials/tutorials/abap-dev-adt-use-cds-view/abap-dev-adt-use-cds-view.md

 [ACCORDION-END]

-[ACCORDION-BEGIN [Step 5: ](Optional: Create a data element)] You have created a tooltip for the column "Paid" but there is no column header for it.
+[ACCORDION-BEGIN [Step 5: ](Optional: Create a data element)] You have created a tooltip for the column "Paid" but there is now no column header for it.
 You will now resolve this by casting the type of the transformed `payment_status` to a data element - `zso_invoice_payment_status` - by using a CAST statement.
-Ignore the warning.

 If you have already created a data element in the tutorial [Create a data element](abap-dev-adt-create-data-element), then use this and go to step 5.
-Otherwise proceed as follows:
+If not, you will receive an error.
+Proceed as follows:

   1. Create the data element **`zso_invoice_payment_status`**: Choose **File > New... > Other... > Data... > Dictionary > Data element:** and enter the following:
     - Package, e.g., `Zxx_Tutorial` (where `xx` = your initials)